kore4lyf/notes/css/sass/sass.md

 ### 4. Partials
-A key feature is sass is that it allows snippets kf files to be imported into other files, these are **known as partials**.
+A key feature of sass is that it allows snippets of files to be imported into other files, these are **known as partials**.

 - Start the name of a partial with **_**
 - **@use** is used to import the code